OjogbaneCalebOjochegbe/OmegabankingApp/README.md

 #
-The bank name is OMEGA BANK App
+THE BANK NAME IS OMEGA BANK App
 It has a home page where the user is authenticated through login, by inspiring their email and password It account types are current and savings
 With both performing the functions: